Ylaaan/YNR/Minecraft_server/MC_server_General.md

 ## Icon

-To use an icon, simple put a 64x64 pixel `/png` file in the root folder of you server.
+To use an icon, simple put a 64x64 pixel `png` file in the root folder of you server.